trulysimple/.github/CONTRIBUTING.md

 - verify the branch name
 - verify changeset status

-Add a changeset to explain the changes you are making, and this will appear in the changelog along with an acknowledgement. :sparkles:
+Add a changeset to explain how your changes will impact users, and this will appear in the changelog along with an acknowledgement. :sparkles:

 ## Versioning